leric2/GROMORA-harmo/documentation/quality_control_calibration.md

   		calibration_flags:errorCode_5 = "hotLoadOK" ;
   		calibration_flags:errorCode_6 = "PointingAngleOK" ;

 1. check that a minimum of indices has been averaged for each position within the calibration.
 2. For checking Tsys, it is open for discussion but I am doing the following:
-        * Computing Tsys at the center channels (+- 200MHz) while removing some potential bad channels and comparing this value to a threshold.
+    * Computing Tsys at the center channels (+- 200MHz) while removing some potential bad channels and comparingthis value to a threshold.
     * Using the std dev of Tsys computer during the calibration against a threshold.
 3. Check that 30% of the LN2 Sensors flags in the log are OK
 4. Check that 30% of the LN2 Level flags in the log are OK
 5. Check that the std dev of the hot load temperature is below a certain threshold during the calibration cycle
-    6. Check that the std dev of the pointing angle of sky measurement is below a certain threshold during the calibration cycle
+6. Check that the std dev of the pointing angle of sky measurement is below a certain threshold during thecalibration cycle

-## Level1a-1b
+## Integration sub-routine
 During the second step of the routine, the following quality control is performed:
 1. We check the channel quality on calibration cycle before doing a window and a generic tropospheric correction on each calibration cycle (not taking into accound the bad channels in the wings averaging for instance) --> this is then used for the integration.